 - Toxic family or home environment

-Relapse prevention is just one tool to combat relapse in your life.
+Addiction relapse prevention groups are just one tool to combat relapse in your life.
 Ultimately, it will come down to you and your choices.
 Understand that relapse is not random.
 Engagement in groups can help you; having a support network is essential, and emotional sobriety is just as important as physical sobriety.

-Prevent Relapse with Our Alumni Program for Addiction at Mile High Recovery
+Prevent Relapse at Mile High Recovery Center’s Alumni Program for Addiction

 Are you considering relapse prevention services?
 Please get in contact with Mile High Recovery Center today to discuss your addiction treatment options.
 We’re your ally and friend in this journey and aim to offer the best possible environment to help you achieve long-lasting sobriety.
 Call 855.796.2102 or contact us online to get started today.